terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

 ```

 ### 1. To use the communications channel:
-The communication channel uses the following classes to send and receive information:
+TetraOpt uses the Ask and Tell pattern to send and receive information as objects to its objective and local optimization function.
+It also uses a communication channel to stream the information to and from the server.

-1. `Ask`
+1. `Ask` - TetraOpt sends an Ask object to the objective and local optimization function
-2. `Tell`
+2. `Tell` - The objective and local optimization function needs to respond witn a Tell object to send information back to TetraOpt
-3. `Channel`
+3. `Channel`- This is used to connect the functions running locally to TetraOpt running in the cloud.

 You can import these classes from the tq42 library by: